Japanese garden: Kaiyū-shiki-teien, or promenade gardens

-Edo period gardens also often feature recreations of famous scenery or scenes inspired by literature; Suizen-ji Jōju-en Garden in Kumamoto has a miniature version of Mount Fuji, and Katsura Villa in Kyoto has a miniature version of the Ama-no-hashidate sandbar in Miyazu Bay, near Kyoto.
+Edo period gardens also often feature recreations of famous scenery or scenes inspired by literature.
+For example, Suizen-ji Jōju-en Garden in Kumamoto has a miniature version of Mount Fuji, and Katsura Villa in Kyoto has a miniature version of the Ama-no-hashidate sandbar in Miyazu Bay, near Kyoto.
 The Rikugi-en Garden in Tokyo creates small landscapes inspired by eighty-eight famous Japanese poems.

 Small urban gardens

 Small gardens were originally found in the interior courtyards (naka-niwa, "inner garden") of Heian period palaces, and were designed to give a glimpse of nature and some privacy to the residents of the rear side of the building.
 They were as small as one tsubo, or about 3.3 square meters, whence the name tsubo-niwa.
 During the Edo period, merchants began building small gardens in the space behind their shops, which faced the street, and their residences, located at the rear.
 These tiny gardens were meant to be seen, not entered, and usually had a stone lantern, a water basin, stepping stones and a few plants.
 Today, tsubo-niwa are found in many Japanese residences, hotels, restaurants, and public buildings.
 A good example from the Meiji period is found in the villa of Murin-an in Kyoto.
 Totekiko is a famous courtyard rock garden.